Bernards Township, New Jersey: Economy

-The headquarters of Barnes & Noble College Booksellers, Fedders, Hitachi Power Systems USA and Verizon Wireless are located in the township.
+The headquarters of Fedders, Hitachi Power Systems USA and Verizon Wireless are located in the township.
 Verizon Communications, which maintains its world headquarters in New York City, has located operations of its major business units in buildings that were formerly AT&T's world headquarters.

 Government

 Local government

 Bernards Township operates under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, members of the Bernards Township Committee are Mayor Janice M. Fields (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Andrew J. McNally (R, term on commititee and as deputy mayor ends December 31, 2027), Gary S. Baumann (R, 2026), Ana Duarte McCarthy (D, 2026) and Jennifer L. Asay (R, 2027).
+As of 2026, members of the Bernards Township Committee are Mayor Ana Duarte McCarthy (D, term on committee and as mayor ends December 31, 2026), Deputy Mayor John Tompkins (D, term as deputy mayor ends December 31, 2026; term on committee ends December 31, 2026), Jennifer L. Asay (R, 2027), Andrew J. McNally (R, 2027) and Brett Hodges (D, 2028).